Exlll/ConfigLib/README.md

 serializers.
 A context object gives access to the configuration properties, configuration element, and the annotated type for which the serializer was selected.

-The context object can be accessed when adding a serializer factory through the `addSerializerFactory` method:
+Context objects can be obtained when adding serializer factories through the `addSerializerFactory`
+method:

 ```java
 public final class PointSerializer implements Serializer<Point, String> {